Rimoi National Reserve

 Rimoi National Reserve has earth and gravel road networks which make for an adventurous outing.
 You may be rewarded by coming across not only elephants but various predators such as Leopard as well as grazers, especially the gravy zebra, giraffe, impala, nocturnal mammals, and hundreds of bird species.

-Rimoi National Reserve Park Entry Fee
+Rimoi National Reserve Entry Fees

 Below are the Rimoi National Reserve entry fees for 2024